prabhakaran-ramaswamy/osrm-backend/docs/libosrm.md

 - [Parameters for other services](https://github.com/Project-OSRM/osrm-backend/tree/master/include/engine/api) - here are all other `*Parameters` you need for other Routing Machine services.

 - [JSON](https://github.com/Project-OSRM/osrm-backend/blob/master/include/util/json_container.hpp) - this is a sum type resembling JSON.
 The Routing Machine service functions take a out-ref to a JSON result and fill it accordingly.
-It is currently implemented using [mapbox/variant](https://github.com/mapbox/variant) which is similar to [Boost.Variant](http://www.boost.org/doc/libs/1_55_0/doc/html/variant.html) (Boost documentation is great).
+It is currently implemented using [mapbox/variant](https://github.com/mapbox/variant) which is similar to [Boost.Variant](http://www.boost.org/doc/libs/1_55_0/doc/html/variant.html).
 There are two ways to work with this sum type: either provide a visitor that acts on each type on visitation or use the `get` function in case you're sure about the structure.
 The JSON structure is written down in the [HTTP API](#http-api).

 ## Example

 See [the example folder](https://github.com/Project-OSRM/osrm-backend/tree/master/example) in the OSRM repository.

-## Summary
+## Workflow

- - create an `OSRM` instance initialized with a `EngineConfig`
+ - Create an `OSRM` instance initialized with a `EngineConfig`
- - call the service function on the `OSRM` object providing service specific `*Parameters`
+ - Call the service function on the `OSRM` object providing service specific `*Parameters`
- - check the return code and use the JSON result
+ - Check the return code and use the JSON result